ShravyaChepa/quick-quiz/README.md

-# quick-quiz
+# quiz-mania
-A simple quiz
+A simple quiz containing 10 questions from a wide range of categories Uses the Open Trivia DB API